bartbutenaers/node-red-contrib-msg-speed/README.md

 ## Node configuration

 ### Frequency
-<<<<<<< HEAD
 The frequency (e.g. '5 second', '20 minute', '1 hour') defines the interval length of the moving window.
 For example a frequency of '25 seconds' means that the average speed is calculated (every second), based on the messages arrived in the last 25 seconds.

 Caution: long intervals (like 'hour') will take more memory to store all the intermediate speed calculations (i.e. one calculation per second).

 ### Estimate speed (during startup period)
 During the startup period, the calculated speed will be incorrect.
-When estimation is activated, the final speed will be estimated during the startup period (using linear interpolation).
+When estimation is activated, the final speed will be estimated during the startup period (using linear extrapolation).
 The graph will start from zero immediately to an estimation of the final value:

 ![Estimation](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-msg-speed/master/images/estimation.png)